Practical Insights into Knowledge Distillation for Pre-Trained Models: Evaluation Results

 \begin{findingbox} \textbf{Finding (9):} Participant's accuracy is not the sole determinant of its efficacy as a teacher in KD. \end{findingbox}

 The findings indicate that participant accuracy, though pivotal, is not the only factor influencing the selection of the best teacher across diverse KD techniques and data distributions.
-This highlights the complexity of the KD teacher selection process, which appears to consider a broader spectrum of factors.
+This highlights the complexity of the KD teacher selection process, which considers a broader spectrum of factors.

 Under the uniform data distribution, the emergence of the best teachers appears to be evenly spread across participants for most KD approaches.
-In contrast, in scenarios with significant data skewness, particularly in quantity and label skew distributions, KD methods such as Tuned KD, Vanilla KD, and DP-KD tend to prefer teachers with high accuracy, but also possibly incorporate other factors in their selection.
+In contrast, in scenarios with significant data skewness, particularly in quantity and label skew distributions, KD methods such as Tuned KD, Vanilla KD, and DP-KD tend to prefer highly accurate teachers, but also possibly incorporate other factors in their selection.

 Interestingly, the DML approach's teacher selection exhibits a weaker correlation with accuracy, implying that it may value additional attributes such as the diversity or specificity of participant knowledge.
 This intricate selection dynamic indicates an opportunity to enhance KD algorithms by integrating a more complex array of criteria beyond accuracy.
 Subsequent studies should aim to decode these implicit factors, potentially leading to more refined and efficacious KD paradigms.